Fungal nail infection

 - Take proper care of your nails.

-- Wash and dry your hands thoroughly after contact with any fungal infection.
+- Wash and dry your hands thoroughly after touching any kind of fungal infection.